HIV and AIDS

 The treatment for HIV with antiretroviral medication should be started as soon as possible after someone is diagnosed with HIV.
 This way it’s possible to prevent an irreversible damage of the immune system and the progress to AIDS.

 Therefore an HIV Test is recommended after a potential exposure to HIV.
 The staff members of the public health departments in NRW (North Rhine-Westphalia) will be glad to counsel you and provide free and anonymous HIV testing.
-We, the staff members of the counseling centers on HIV and other sexually transmitted infections (STI), are there for you.
-We offer confidential, anonymous an free counseling and testing on HIV.

-Counseling and Testing Services
+Testing Services

 Counseling Centers in NRW